raviswarn/personalblog/content/r_sql_insert_post.md

-Title: Inserting an R Data Frame into an SQL Table
+Title: How to write an R Data Frame to an SQL Table
 Date: 2015-07-08 20:45
 Authors: Michael Toth
 Modified: 2015-07-08 20:45
 Category: R
 Tags: R, SQL
-Slug: R_SQL_Insert
+Slug: how-to-write-an-r-data-frame-to-an-sql-table
 author_gplusid: 103836786232018210272
 Summary: A brief tutorial on how you can create SQL tables directly from R to make querying based on a list of IDs a simpler process